amizhen/APCS-2022-Final-Project-Ant-Salesman/README.md

 ### *Processing Visualization*

+*Prerequisites*: Processing version <= 4

-* Run the processing file TravellingAntSalesman.
+* Open the *TravelingAntSalesman.pde* file in Processing in TravelingAntSalesman directory
+* Run TravelingAntSalesman.pde

+**Features**:

 * Click to place nodes.
 * Click and drag existing nodes to move them.
+This includes the start node in blue.
-* Delete key wipes existing nodes.
+* Use the Delete key to clear all existing green nodes.
-* Enter key runs the algorithm and draws lines to show the "optimal" path.
+* Use the Enter key to run the algorithm and draws lines to show the "optimal" path.

 ## **Development Logs**